AkshatM/Hangman/README.md

 Thanks again to Coursera for giving me the chance to do this.
 It was truly fun!

 ## File Structure

+_Note: For reasons of confidentiality, I have chosen to omit providing any Coursera Hangman APIs and have not included the bundled production version, nor have I provided the `build/` folder.
+The contents you see now come solely from `dev/` _

 The `dev` folder contains code used in development; `production` is the production-ready version of the same code (i.e. minified, extraneous items removed etc.).